KevinMeisenbacher/kevin-meisenbacher-capstone/Capstone Proposal.md

 - genre_name

 **GET /genres/genre_name**
-- Get all bands within a genre
+- Get all artists within a genre

 Parameters:
-All bands within the specified genre
+All artists within the specified genre

 **GET /genres/genre_name/related**
 - Get *(MAYBE top 10)* related to what is chosen

 Parameters:
-- Everything in /songs
+- Everything in /songs that has a genre or subgenre related to the request

-**GET /bands**
+**GET /artists**
-- Get all bands
+- Get all artists

 Parameters:
-- band_name
+- artist_name
 - primary_genre
 - starting_year
 - num_albums
 - num_songs
-- num_members
-- home_country
-- member_genders

-**GET /bands/band_name/genres
+**GET /artists/artist_name/genres
-- Get all genres that can relate to any of a band's songs
+- Get all genres that relate to a specific artist's genre

 Parameters:
 - genre_name FROM genres
+*- genre_name*
+- subgenre_name FROM subgenres
 *- subgenre_name*

-**GET /bands/:band_name/albums**
+**GET /artists/:artist_name/albums**
-- Get all of a band's albums
+- Get all of a artist's albums

 **GET /songs**
 - Get all songs

 Parameters:
 - song_name
-- genre
+- genre_name
-- subgenre
+- subgenre_name
-- band_name
+- artist_name

-**GET /bands/:band_name/songs**
+**GET /artists/:artist_name/songs**
-- Get all songs from a certain band
+- Get all songs from a certain artist

 ### Auth

 No authentication yet.
-Thinking of doing that sometime after capstone, but that's quite low priority, so ehh
+Thinking of implementing user accounts sometime after capstone, but that's out of scope for now.

 ## Roadmap

 - Create database
     - Start with genres I know decently and don't hate.
 Add fusion genres that relate between those, and maybe throw in some subgenres.
-    - Put in the most popular bands from those genres as well as a few key songs people will like
+    - Put in the most popular artists from those genres as well as a few key songs people will like
 - Create server
     - Get all data from the database
-    - Create logic that filters songs/bands(depending on user input) based on choices
+    - Create logic that filters songs/artists(depending on user input) based on choices
 - Create client
     - Build the form that will do all of the filtering magic
     - Create the music list page that will get all of the backend queries